csaea/sandbox/README.md

 # CSAEA Binder Sandbox

 Welcome to the **CSAEA Binder Sandbox**!
-This repo gifts a wealth of knowledge aimed toward early programmers on an advanced route.
-It contains a valuable hub of original lessons, curriculum from cited sources, and links incredibly useful tools, organizations, and sources for CS students of various levels.
+This repo offers an in-the-moment coding **environment** to practice your skills.
+We include a wealth of Computer Science knowledge, from original lessons to online sources.
+We include useful tools, organizations, and sources for CS students of various levels.

 ## Table of Contents